netlab-stevens/US-Air-Transportation/README.md

 <br/>
 <br/>

 **Dataset description**

-Data contains networks for 10 years, in format compatible with Gephi.
+Data contains networks for 10 years (2007-2016), in format compatible with Gephi.

 There exist 3 different representation of Nodes (Airport, City, State) and Edges (Number of passengers, Number of flight, Amount of freight) making in total 9 different networks.